 No. 21.
 Sovereignty.
 Video presenting the sovereignty question in relation to Arctic and Northwest Passage shipping.
 Interviewers underlined the connection between the historical problem and geopolitical issues.
 Video by Elena Baldassarri, August 2013, with interviews with Franklyn Griffiths, James Manicom, Adam Lajeunesse, John Higginbotham, and Kathrin Keil.
 This work is licensed under a Creative Commons Attribution 4.0 International License.
-Screenshot from the Vimeo video - https://vimeo.com/104400714.
+On Vimeo: https://vimeo.com/104400714.